Murder charges filed against California ex-college student - KESQ

 News of his arrest Thursday was a relief to students and residents shocked by the vicious stabbings, which Davis Police Chief Darren Pytel described as particularly brutal and brazen.

-On Monday, Kimberlee Guillory was attacked while inside her tent but survived.
-Both Breaux and Guillory were homeless.

-Davis police have not provided a motive and it is unclear if he knew the victims.

 Dominguez was a student at UC Davis until April 25 — two days before the first victim was found — when he was let go for academic reasons, the university said.
 He was a third-year student majoring in biological sciences.
-Previously, he attended Laney College in Oakland.
+Previously, he attended Laney College in Oakland, the university said.

-Pytel, the police chief, said 15 people called into the department Wednesday afternoon when they spotted someone matching the stabbing suspect’s description at Sycamore Park, where Najm was found.

-Dominguez went voluntarily with police for more questioning, Pytel said.
-They found a large knife in his backpack.
+On Friday, students headed to class, in contrast to earlier in the week when the campus was practically deserted, some said.

+Talia Mickelsen, a third-year student studying animal sciences, said she lives in a building across the street from the one in which Dominguez lived.
+She noticed him a few times, but never interacted with him, she said.